mmurygin/notes/web/microservices.md

 1. Create integration tests which should assert services mochs expetations
 1. We should have few amount of end-to-end tests, which covers base "user journeys".
 The best case when we don't need end-to-end tests at all.

+## Monitoring
+1. Health check for whole system
+1. Health check for every server
+1. Log aggregation
+1. Monitor downstream communications
+1. Use correlation ID in logs (to visualize sequential processes)

 ## Articles
 1. [12 factored apps](https://12factor.net/)